-8VAC20-781-340.
+8VAC20-781-330.
 Resting and sleeping infants.

-- A. The licensee shall ensure that staff allow infants to follow individual patterns of sleeping and eating. - B. The licensee shall ensure that staff place infants in cribs on their backs (supine) rather than on their bellies (prone) unless otherwise ordered by a written, signed statement signed by the child's physician or physician's designee. - C. The licensee shall ensure that when an infant is able to turn supine to the prone, staff shall place the infant supine but allow the infant to adopt the infant's preferred position unless otherwise directed in a written, signed statement by the child's physician or physician's designee. - D. The licensee shall ensure that staff shall not use sleep adaptive equipment unless otherwise directed in a written, signed statement by the child's physician or physician's designee. - E. The licensee shall ensure that each resting or sleeping infant is individually checked for breathing, the color of the infant's skin, signs of distress, and to ensure safe sleep conditions are still met every 15-20 minutes. - F. The licensee shall ensure that staff shall move an infant who falls asleep outside of their crib to the infant's assigned crib as soon as possible. - G. The licensee shall ensure that staff ensure sleeping infants do not wear items that could restrict their breathing or have items cover their head or face.
+- A. The licensee shall ensure that staff allow infants to follow individual patterns of sleeping and eating. - B. The licensee shall ensure that staff place infants in cribs on their backs (supine) rather than on their bellies (prone) unless otherwise ordered by a written, signed statement signed by the child's physician or physician's designee. - C. The licensee shall ensure that when an infant is able to turn supine to the prone, staff shall place the infant supine but allow the infant to adopt the infant's preferred position unless otherwise directed in a written, signed statement by the child's physician or physician's designee. - D. The licensee shall ensure that staff shall not use sleep adaptive equipment unless otherwise directed in a written, signed statement by the child's physician or physician's designee. - E. The licensee shall ensure that each resting or sleeping infant is individually checked for breathing, the color of the infant's skin, signs of distress, and to ensure safe sleep conditions are still met every 15-20 minutes. - F. The licensee shall ensure that staff shall move an infant who falls asleep outside of their crib to the infant's assigned crib as soon as possible. - G. The licensee shall ensure that staff ensure that items that could restrict infant movement or breathing (i.e. swaddling, weighted blankets, bibs, necklaces, or garments with ties or hoods) or cover the infant's head or face are not included in the crib with sleeping infants.

-8VAC20-781-350.
+8VAC20-781-340.
 Daily care and activities for toddlers, twos and preschoolers.